orix-software/bpm/mkdocs/docs/installation.md

 # Installation Guide for bpmorix

-bpm does not install Oricutron and cc65, bit are needed for bpm
+bpm does not install Oricutron and cc65, bit are needed for bpm.

 How to install for Linux